Gitorious-backup/gitorious-wiki/Installation.markdown

+[DISCONTINUED - TODO: should we remove this reference?]
 If you want a automated installation script for gitorious in ubuntu you can try [this one](http://github.com/marcelomurad/rails-env-install) written by [Marcelo Murad](http://marcelomurad.com).

+For a Chef based automated install for Debian Squeeze or recent Ubuntu you can try [these instructions](https://github.com/rosenfeld/gitorious-cookbooks).

 ## See Also